Staff

 Olivia Quintanilla is a Twin Cities-based cellist, composer and teacher.
 Olivia’s musical activity as a modern cellist allows her to explore her own musicianship and virtuosity by going outside the box of the traditional concepts of acoustic cello playing.
 Read More »

-Emily Doyle, Violin Instructor
+Irene Pardo, Violin Instructor

 Joe Kaiser, Cello Instructor

 Joe Kaiser is an active cello teacher who loves teaching students of all ages and abilities.
-In addition to a full studio of individual students at MacPhail Center for Music, Joe also teaches group classes, coaches chamber ensembles and directs two cello choirs.
+In addition to a full studio of individual students at MacPhail Center for Music, Joe also teaches group classes, coaches chamber ensembles, and directs two cello choirs.
 Read More »